Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 Focus on proactive delivery excellence

-Most founders at $50K-$100K monthly have 1-3 at-risk clients worth $20K-$50K each in LTV.
-The warning signs are there.
-You just have to look.
+Most founders at $50K–$100K/month have 1–3 at-risk clients worth $20K–$50K each in LTV; the warning signs are already there if you’re willing to look.

 10 minutes.
 Pull the list.
 Score the signs.
 Call the at-risk clients this week.